|The Miccosukee District serves all units from 54th Avenue North in Pinellas County and northward to the Pinellas/Pasco County line. (see map)|

 Once you are editing an email you can make it primary.
 You can also delete old ones here

 District Roundtable Meetings – Come join your fellow Scouters to learn the tips and tricks to help your unit run better and give your Scouts the best experience possible.
 Open to all leaders and interested adults.
-The objectives of Roundtables are to provide leaders with program ideas, information on policy and events, and training opportunities.
 The Miccosukee Roundtable is held at Camp Soule at 7:00pm on the 2nd Wednesday of every month.
-For questions about roundtable, please contact the roundtable commissioner, Mike Keeser via email email@example.com or (727) 742-1647.
+For questions about roundtable, please contact the roundtable commissioner, Susan Haslem via email at email@example.com.

 District Committee Meetings – The monthly Miccosukee District Committee Meeting is a monthly gathering to review all District events, activities and plans in support of our Units.
 This meeting is normally held on the 1st Wednesday of the month at 7:00pm in the Whitehurst Building at Camp Soule unless otherwise scheduled by the Key 3.
 All Miccosukee District Chairs, committee members, nominating committee and interested Adult Leaders are invited to attend.
 We encourage (1) representative from each Unit visit our District Committee meeting!
-For questions about Miccosukee District Committee, please contact the District Chair, Mark Livings via email firstname.lastname@example.org or call (773) 750-8284.
+For questions about Miccosukee District Committee, please contact the District Chair, Jamie Bennett via email firstname.lastname@example.org

 Order of the Arrow, Osceola Chapter Meetings are generally held in conjunction with District Roundtable Meetings at 7:00 PM on the 2nd Wednesday of the month at Camp Soule, 2201 Soule Road, Clearwater, Florida.
 Any future activity meetings held at a different date or location will be announced during chapter meetings.
 See Uh-To-Yeh-Hut-Tee Lodge for information on the lodge schedule and events.